LiamBa99/JavaCasinoApp/README.md

 ## User Stories

 - As a user, I want to be able to purchase randomly generated prizes to add to my collection
+- As a user, I want to be able to "hit" to add multiple cards to my hand in blackjack.
+- As a user, I want to be able to "stand" to add multiple cards to the dealer's hand in blackjack
 - As a user, I want to be able to view the list of available prizes to purchase
 - As a user, I want to be able to view the list of available games to play
 - As a user, I want to be able to view my owned prizes